schnetzlerjoe/NoCodeDB/README.md

 # NoCodeDB

-NoCodeDB is an open-source, no-code framework & backend-as-a-service for Webflow, Draftbit and various other no-code app builders.
-You can spin up a database, add authentication with state management to your app builder, and create a fully customizable backend API in minutes.
+NoCodeDB is an open-source, backend-as-a-service.
+Use your builder of choice: Webflow, Draftbit, heck use our API with custom code.
+You can spin up a database, add authentication with state management, and create a fully customizable backend API in minutes.
 All without writing a line of code.
 NoCodeDB is highly scalable and completely customizable, from MVP to Fortune 500.

 ## Supported Builders